 7 Step Implementation Training

-With input from organizations such as yours, we have outlined for you what we feel to be the 7 key steps to a successful product implementation.
-We have added helpful suggestions as to who should be involved and why.
-Be sure to utilize important documentation such as State and Provincial Environmental approval letters, samples of introductory memos, technical bulletins and payroll stuffers during your implementation.
+With your input we have outlined the 7 key steps to a successful product implementation.
+Be sure to utilize key documentation such as State and Provincial Environmental approval letters, samples of introductory memos, technical bulletins, and payroll stuffers during your implementation.

-A simple statement that recognizes the value of Brief Relief to the membership with the disclaimer that its use is not intended to replace scheduled rest breaks.
-We can assist you in introducing the products to the Union membership and educating them on the benefits the products offer.
+This endorsement is a simple statement that recognizes the value of Brief Relief to the membership with the disclaimer that its use is not intended to replace scheduled rest breaks.
+We assist you in introducing the products to the Union membership and we provide the detailed benefits of the products.

-This critical element in the process is designed to introduce the product and the corporate policy regarding the issue of relieving oneself on the job site when no other facilities are available.
+This critical element is designed to introduce the product and the corporate policy regarding the issue of relieving oneself on the job site when no other facilities are available.

 Emphasis must be made regarding the following:

-- The best solution (and your company policy) is to leave the work site and find nearby facilities.
+- The best solution is to leave the work site and find a nearby facility.

-- The health and safety hazards, environmental impacts, legal issues arising from indecent exposure and negative corporate image concerns that result from the old habits of dealing with this issue.
+- The health and safety hazards, environmental impacts, indecent exposure, and negative corporate image result from the traditional way of dealing with this issue.